 Yes.
 Most extended insurance plans cover acupuncture treatments.
 We direct bill Blue Cross and many others will rebate for the appointment.
 Please contact your health insurance provider to determine how much you will get back on acupuncture treatment.

 Yes.
-Sterilized single use needles are used and disposed of immediately after treatment.
+Sterilized single-use acupuncture needles are used and disposed of immediately after treatment.

 Yes.
 I use cupping, electro-stimulation, Tui Na and auricular acupuncture, distal needling and herbal medicine.
 I also make dietary/nutritional recommendations when necessary along with relaxation exercises if required.